Equal Access to Justice Act: Substantial Justification and Special Circumstances

-Congress’s inclusion in the EAJA of the substantial justification standard manifests its intent not to permit a prevailing party to automatically recover fees.
-See Federal Election Commission v.
+Congress's inclusion in the EAJA of the substantial justification standard manifests its intent not to permit a prevailing party to automatically recover fees.
+See Federal Election Comm'n v.
 Rose, 806 F.2d 1081, 1087 (D.C.
 Cir.
 1986).
 As the Cummings court observed, these two standards of review “are used at different stages and involve different tests.”
 Cummings v.
 Sullivan, 950 F.2d 492, 498 (7th Cir.
 1991).
 A court at the EAJA stage must take a fresh look at the case from an EAJA perspective, and reach a judgment independent from the ultimate merits decision.
-Rose, 806 F.2d at 1087-90.
-Thus, the government’s position may be substantially justified even if its decision was not supported by substantial evidence.
+Rose, 806 F.2d at 1087–90.
+Thus, the government's position may be substantially justified even if its decision was not supported by substantial evidence.

 In Pierce v.
-Underwood, 487 U.S. 552 (1988), the Supreme Court held that the government’s position is substantially justified if it is “justified to a degree that could satisfy a reasonable person,” that is, “if it has a reasonable basis in law and fact.”
+Underwood, 487 U.S. 552 (1988), the Supreme Court held that the government's position is substantially justified if it is “justified to a degree that could satisfy a reasonable person,” that is, “if it has a reasonable basis in law and fact.”
 Id. at 565-66 & n.2.
 The Pierce Court rejected the position that substantial justification requires more than mere reasonableness.
 Id.
-487 U.S. at 567-68.
+487 U.S. at 567–68.
 See also Brouwers v.
 Bowen, 823 F.2d 273, 275 (8th Cir.
 1987) (“the substantial justification standard is a lesser standard than the substantial evidence standard used to review administrative determinations”) (citations omitted).

 “Substantially justified” does not mean “justified to a high degree,” but rather has been said to be satisfied if there is a “genuine dispute,” or if reasonable people could differ as to the appropriateness of the contested action.
 Stein v.
 Sullivan, 966 F.2d 317, 320 (7th Cir.
 1992) (citing Pierce, 487 U.S. at 565).
 Thus, a loss on the merits does not equate with a lack of substantial justification.
 See Pierce, 487 U.S. at 569 (“[O]bviously, the fact that one other court agreed or disagreed with the Government does not establish whether its position was substantially justified.
 Conceivably, the Government could take a position that is not substantially justified, yet win; even more likely, it could take a position that is substantially justified, yet lose.”); United States v.
-Hallmark Construction Company, 200 F.3d 1076, 1080 (7th Cir.
+Hallmark Construction Co., 200 F.3d 1076, 1080 (7th Cir.
 2000).
-Thus, a court’s statement in its merits decision that a government agency did not have a “rational ground” for denying benefits does not imply a lack of substantial justification for the agency’s position.
+Thus, a court's statement in its merits decision that a government agency did not have a “rational ground” for denying benefits does not imply a lack of substantial justification for the agency's position.
 Kolman v.
 Shalala, 39 F.3d 173, 177 (7th Cir.
 1994).
 As the Seventh Circuit explained in Kolman, its statement that the agency did not have a rational ground for its decision was a reference to the test for invalidating agency action; at the EAJA stage, the test is “whether the agency had a rational ground for thinking it had a rational ground for its action.”
 Kolman, 39 F.3d at 177.